Ingovd/yauss/README.md

 have been requested or approved by a yauss service.
 The generation of keys is currently handled by simply sampling of the key space randomly and verifying whether it exists in the underlying database.

+Besides a GET to `/request/<n>`, the key store api also supports a GET to `http://keystore/approve/<key>`, which returns True if the key is available (any future approval attempts of the same key will returns False).
+This functionality is currently not used, but was included in the api to support custom keys in the future.

 **Note 1**: to expedite the prototype implementation, keys are currently generated and transmitted text format,